 Stormy Stevenson with Fun Thrifty Mom:

-One of the best purchases I’ve ever made was Carly’s Pintersting Strategies course.
+One of the best purchases I’ve ever made was Carly’s Pinteresting Strategies course.
 It was THE product that made my traffic go from nonexistent to skyrocketing.
-I was able to get onto Mediavine (a high-paying ad network) within 3 weeks!
+I was able to get onto Mediavine (a high-paying ad network) within three weeks!
 I used the same strategy to get two additional blogs onto Mediavine each within a month or two.

 Pinterest Traffic Avalanche

 One of my favorite resources for blogging is the course Pinterest Traffic Avalanche.
 Although I hesitated for quite a while before buying this course, I finally did and it has helped me a lot.